sdiehl/wiwinwlh/tutorial.md

 ```

 Images can can also be included, so long as the path is relative to the haddock
-or an absolute references.
+or an absolute reference.

 ```haskell
 <<diagram.png title>>
 ```

-Haddock options can also be specified with pragmas in the source, either on a
+Haddock options can also be specified with pragmas in the source, either on
 module or project level.

 ```haskell